fingo/spata/readme.md

 available through its `io.reader` object.

 There are two groups of `read` methods in `reader`:
-* basic ones, placed directly in `reader` object, where reading is done synchronously on the current thread,
+* basic ones, accessible through `reader.plain`, where reading is done synchronously on the current thread,
 * with support for [thread shifting](https://typelevel.org/cats-effect/datatypes/io.html#thread-shifting),
-accessible through `reader.withBlocker`.
+accessible through `reader.shifting`.

 It is recommended to use the thread shifting version, especially for long reading operation, for better thread pools utilization.